-An obvious early step in helping executives, boards, and auditors decide the appropriate balance between trust and skepticism in their organizations is to come to a general agreement on what professional skepticism really means.
-The auditing profession, as one might expect, has devoted considerable effort to defining the term.
+An apparent early step in helping executives, boards, and auditors decide the appropriate balance between trust and skepticism in their organizations is to come to a general agreement on what professional skepticism really means.
+The auditing profession, as one might expect, has devoted considerable effort to define the term.

 The IIA, representing the internal audit profession with approximately 180,000 members worldwide, defines professional skepticism as “the state of mind in which internal auditors take nothing for granted; they continuously question what they hear and see and critically assess audit evidence.”
 PCAOB standards define professional skepticism as “an attitude that includes a questioning mind and a critical assessment of audit evidence.”
 It requires an emphasis on the importance of maintaining the proper state of mind throughout the audit.